The 21 weirdest things Dutchies don’t realise are only Dutch

 READ MORE | Dutch Quirk #23: Perform the “lekker wave” if something is delicious

 “Kinda moving/shaking your hand close to your face when you say lekker or heerlijk.
-I find it so weird when people do it.” – innerworldjoy
+I find it so weird when people do it.” – innerworldjoy on Reddit.

 10. Having a flessenlikker in their home 🍯

-Despite flessenlikker sounding like something you might keep in your lingerie draw, its purpose is super innocent: it’s a device used to scrape all of the contents out of a jar.
+Despite flessenlikker sounding like something you might keep in your lingerie drawer, its purpose is super innocent: it’s a device used to scrape all of the contents out of a jar.
 (Yep, those Dutchies sure are cheap).

 11. Having to bring your own birthday cake on your birthday 🍰